 To add and edit custom pages in Builder Theme Studio, navigate to the bottom of the Studio side bar.
-Here you'll see a list of your custom pages and the ability to create new custom pages.
+Here you can create a new landing page or view your existing ones.

 As you're working in Builder, you can preview drafts or live pages.